Running a VM group with autoscaling using Terraform

 -

-If you don't have the Yandex Cloud command line interface yet, install it.
+If you do not have the Yandex Cloud CLI yet, install it.

 -

-For the scripts from the tutorial to run correctly, download and install the jq
+To make sure the scripts from the step-by-step guide run correctly, download and install jq

 Required paid resources